 With most metal roofs having rust, a roofing contractor will use a rust inhibitor primer, which will stop the oxidation process in rusting metals that have been exposed to oxygen and water.

 If this step is skipped, rust will continue to grow on your metal roof, which will accelerate the rate of decline in your roof’s projected lifetime.

 Once the primer is installed, foam can begin to be installed.

 NOTE: with metal roofs having crimped panels, tiny holes can be created throughout the years with the roof expanding and contracting due to weather fluctuations.
 With spray foam being liquid applied that expands, the foam will fill these areas, stopping water from entering your building.

-Spray foam cannot be installed over an existing TPO roof…without the use of a cover board.
+Spray foam cannot be installed over an existing TPO roof…without a cover board.

 Since TPO is heat-welded at the seams, the roof is not completely adhered to the insulation below.

 Spray foam can only be applied to a fully-adhered substrate, so adding a cover board over the TPO roof makes that true.

 The first step is to identify any indications of saturation underneath the existing TPO roof.
 These are done by pulling core samples and by doing an infrared inspection.

 Once those areas are removed and replaced with similar materials that the roof currently has, the cover board can be installed, and then the spray foam installation can begin.